chapel-lang/chapel/doc/rst/technotes/driver.rst

    The compiler driver mode is relatively new.
 If you use it and encounter a bug or limitation not yet documented as a
    `Github issue <https://github.com/chapel-lang/chapel/issues>`_, consider filing an issue as described in :ref:`readme-bugs`.
+Driver mode can be disabled with the ``--no-compiler-driver`` compiler flag, to determine if the problem is specific to driver mode or as a temporary workaround before it is fixed.

 The Chapel compiler ``chpl`` previously ran as a single executable responsible for compilation, assembly, and linking, with some components done in